 South Carolina addiction treatment programs are working to change this devastating reality.
 These potentially life-changing programs give a person the opportunity they need to build a more balanced, sober life.

-Substance abuse and addiction take many forms in South Carolina.
-Substance use disorders range from those caused by alcohol to those that are fueled by illicit or prescription drug abuse.
+Substance use and addiction take many forms in South Carolina.
+Substance use disorders range from those caused by alcohol to those that are fueled by illicit or prescription drug use.

 In 2016, 684 out of the 876 drug-related overdose deaths in the state were related to prescription drugs.
-Any type of prescription drug can be abused, however, certain classes are abused far more heavily than others:
+Any type of prescription drug can be used, however, certain classes are used far more heavily than others:

 - Benzodiazepines (Xanax, Klonopin, Valium)

 - Prescription stimulants (Adderall, Ritalin)